Softwire/LochNessBuilder/README.md

   * Do an arbitrary action to the object being created, to set it up.
 * ##### `WithPostBuildSetup()`
   * Do an arbitrary action to the object being created, but do it *after* all the other setup actions (even after other setup methods are called after this one).

+See end of this README for some further notes of usage and behaviour interactions.

 ### Full Example